 How do children learn to understand their emotions?
 And what can parents do when a child explodes in anger or hides in sadness?

 In her book “Raising Happiness: 10 Simple Steps for More Joyful Kids and Happier Parents,” sociologist Christine Carter, Ph.D., explains how emotions shape everything children do and learn.

 Carter cites research that shows children who understand their feelings and learn about emotions form stronger friendships with other children, calm themselves more quickly when they get upset, do better in school and get sick less often.

-Erin Frazier, M.D., pediatrician, Norton Children’s Hospital Medical Associates – Broadway and medical director for the Children’s Hospital Foundation Prevention & Wellness of Norton Children’s Hospital, says most of that starts with the parents.
+Erin Frazier, M.D., pediatrician, Norton Children’s Hospital Medical Group – Broadway and medical director for the Children’s Hospital Foundation Prevention & Wellness of Norton Children’s Hospital, says most of that starts with the parents.